zksecurity/noname/book/src/basics.md

 As you can see, inputs are passed with a JSON format, and the values are expected to be encoded in decimal numbers.

-## Use statements
+## Builtins and use statements

+Some builtin functions are available by default:

+* `assert_eq` to check that two field elements are equal
+* `assert` to check that a condition is true.

-Like in Rust, one can import other libraries via the `use` keyword:
+Like in Rust, you can also import other libraries via the `use` keyword.
+If you do this, you must know that you can only import a library, but not its functions (and types, and constants) directly.

+For example, to use the poseidon function from the crypto library (or module), you must import `std::crypto` and then qualify your use of `crypto::poseidon`:

 ```rust
 use std::crypto;